1.7 - Blood Bank General Information

 1. Ask the person to state their name and social security number, if they are unable to respond you must ask a nurse or physician to positively identify the person.
 The nurse or physician then will cosign the specimen tube.

-2. The patient's wrist band must be checked.
-Verify the patient's complete name, complete social security number with information on the tube label/orders/blood bank specimen collection form.
+2. Verify the patient's complete name, complete social security number with information on the tube label/orders/blood bank specimen collection form/patient’s wrist band*.
 In the event of discrepancy do not draw the patient.
 A staff member is to be notified and the discrepancy is to be resolved.
-A new wrist band with the correction is to be placed on the patient before the specimen is drawn.
+If the error is on the wristband a new wristband with the correction needs to be placed on the patient before the specimen is drawn.

-5. Once the specimen is labeled, recheck that you have placed the correct label on the tube.
-Check the tube label against the wrist band.
+4. Once the specimen is labeled, recheck that you have placed the correct label on the tube.
+Check the tube label against the wristband*.

 PRE-TRANSFUSION TESTING